ethanchewy/PythonBuddy/README.md

   Open your browser to [localhost:5000](http://localhost:5000) .
 Voila! 🎉
 ###Customizing Options

-1. Edit app.py to change any pylint options
+1. Edit app.py to change any pylint options (like showing/hiding hints warnings)
 2. Want Python 3?
  1. Change step 2 from the installation instructions to:
     ```